 Generally, the lower the operating pressure requirements, the better.
-With close drop spacing (i.e., applicators spaced no wider than 60 to 80 inches apart), nozzle operating pressure can be as low as 6 psi.
-Water application is most efficient when applicators are positioned within 18 inches of ground level.
+With close drop spacing (i.e., applicators spaced no wider than 60 to 80 inches [152 to 203 centimeters] apart), nozzle operating pressure can be as low as 6 psi (0.41 bar).
+Water application is most efficient when applicators are positioned within 18 inches (46 centimeters) of ground level.
 Water applicators have interchangeable "deflector" pads, which allow various spray patterns and bubble modes, enabling quick and easy switching from LESA to LEPA water application modes.

-Field testing has shown that when there is no wind, low-pressure applicators positioned 5 to 7 feet above ground can apply water with up to 90 percent efficiency.
+Field testing has shown that when there is no wind, low-pressure applicators positioned 5 to 7 feet (1.5 to 2.1 meters) above ground can apply water with up to 90 percent efficiency.
 However, as the wind speed increases, the amount of water lost to evaporation increases rapidly.
-In one study, wind speeds of 15 and 20 miles per hour created evaporative losses of 17 and 30+ percent, respectively.
-In another study on the Southern High Plains of Texas, water loss from a linear-move system was as high as 94 percent when wind speed averaged 22 miles per hour with gusts of 34 miles per hour.
+In one study, wind speeds of 15 and 20 miles per hour (6.7 and 8.9 meters/second) created evaporative losses of 17 and 30+ percent, respectively.
+In another study on the southern High Plains of Texas, water loss from a linearmove system was as high as 94 percent when wind speed averaged 22 miles per hour (9.8 meters/second) with gusts of 34 miles per hour (15 meters/second).
 When applicators are located near the ground surface, efficiencies of 95 to 98 percent are possible.
 However, evaporation loss is influenced by multiple factors such as wind speed, relative humidity, and temperature.